Be a better data product manager with these five habits

 Report: Apply the results to business goals, and adjust according to the results of actions.

-Repeat: Keep repeating this process to improve product and customer experience.
+Repeat: Keep repeating this process to improve customer and product experience.

 Simply put, the more this habit is put into use, the more products improve.